 I was surprised by the frustration.
 I certainly hadn’t expected anger.

-I quickly got used to “but why didn’t you tell us you were depressed?” and the constant pressure to “get better for the sake of the children.”
+I quickly got used to “but why didn’t you tell us you were feeling depressed?” and the constant pressure to “get better for the sake of the children.”
 This fed into the guilt I already felt and I tried to be stronger but failed, over and over again, each time more dramatically than the last.
 As the weeks went by I was given more labels and different combinations of medications to make me better, but my state of mind remained the same.
 In a desperate attempt to give context to my ‘illness’ I disclosed to the consultant who, in turn, put pressure on me to disclose to my family.

 And so I did.